Pension death benefits before and after 75.

 There is no universally correct sequencing.
 The right order depends on pot sizes, other assets, health, and tax position.
 The pension drawdown calculator and income tax retirement calculator can help model the trade-offs.

-- ▸If a pension holder dies before 75, beneficiaries can take the entire DC pot tax-free as a lump sum or through drawdown.
+- ▸If a pension holder dies before 75, beneficiaries can usually take DC pension benefits income-tax-free as a lump sum or through drawdown, subject to two-year and allowance rules.
 [HMRC]

 - ▸After 75, inherited pension withdrawals are taxed as income at the beneficiary's marginal rate — 20%, 40%, or 45% depending on total income.
 [HMRC]